KU-SKE17/DeFi-and-Smart-Contact/README.md

 - DCF is more appealing in theory and more accurate, but requires much more work
 - Comps can be a good quick-and-dirty valuation, but be careful!

+## week2 Capital Budgeting

+`Foundation`: cost vs benefit analysis

+Best Practices

+- Arms-length
+- Objective
+- Transparent

+Decisions Obtained

+- Accept or reject
+- Best of all the candidate projects
+- Ranking of different projects

+### Net Present Value (NPV)

+- Best capital budgeting tool & Best Practices
+- Add up the PV of all future cash
+- Compare with initial investment

+`Decision rule`: Invest if NPV > 0

+    NPV = i + 𝝨t (cash_flow_of(t)/(1+r)^t)

+- i = initial_investment
+- t = 1 to end of project
+- r = discount rate

+#### Main Drivers of NPV

+- Cash flow (the more the better)
+- Timing (the sooner the better)
+- Discount rate (the lower the better)

+### Payback Period

+- How long it takes to earn back initial investment

+`Decision rule`: invest if payback less than a specified time (e.g., 1 year, 10 years, etc)

+Pros:

+- Time is money - reflecting the opportunity cost

+Cons:

+- Neglects cash after the payback
+- Neglects timing for future cash flow
+- Neglects risk - no discount rate consideration
+- Arbitrary cut off - Non objective, not arms-length

+### Accounting Ratio

+- Measure the ratio of A/B

+`Decision rule`: invest if the ratio > (some threshold)

+Pros:

+- More money is better
+- Reflects the use of capital

+Cons:

+- Neglects timing
+- Includes accounting distortions (e.g., depreciation or some non-cash expenses)
+- Neglects risk
+- Arbitrary cut off

+#### Return on invested capital (ROIC)

+    ROIC = NOPAT/IC

+- NOPAT = Net Profit after Tax
+- IC = invested capital

+#### Internal Rate of Return (IRR)

+- What discount rate makes NPV = 0?
+  - Discounting more drives NPV down
+- How hard can NPV get hit and stay > 0
+- This decision rule is similar to NPV
+  - Scales NPV into a %
+  - More intuitive
+- Accounts for timing, opportunity cost, and risk

+`Decision rule`: invest if that IRR rate > current discount rate

+    NPV = (𝝨t (cash_flow_of(t)/(1+IRR)^t)) - i = 0

+- i = initial_investment
+- t = 1 to end of project